Skip to main content

 Hairline Guide

-Why Your Lace Front Looks Fake — and 7 Ways to Fix It
+Why Your Lace Front Looks Fake — and 7 Things That Actually Fix It

-A lace front wig should disappear at the hairline.
-If yours announces itself the moment you walk into a room, the wig is not the problem — one of seven specific details is.
-Here is what to look for, and exactly how to fix each one.
+A lace front is supposed to disappear at the hairline.
+If yours announces itself the second you walk into a room, the wig isn't broken — one of seven specific things is fighting you.
+This is the diagnosis, and the fix for each.

-Updated for 2026 · Written for everyone who has stared in the mirror and thought "it just looks like a wig"
+For 2026 · Written for everyone who has stared in the mirror and thought "yeah… that's a wig"

-• The lace tone fights your skin tone
+• The lace is paler than your skin

-• The hairline is a perfectly straight wall of hair
+• The hairline is a perfectly even wall of hair

 • The lace catches light and shines

-• The density is heavier than a real head of hair
+• The density is way more than a real head of hair

-• There is a hard line where wig color meets your forehead
+• There's a visible color seam where wig meets forehead

-The good news: not one of these requires a salon, a refund, or a new wig.
-They are fixable in your bathroom mirror with what you already own.
+None of these require a refund.
+None require a salon.
+All of them are fixable in your own bathroom mirror with stuff you probably already own.

-Fix 1 — The Lace Shade Has to Match Your Skin
+Fix 1 — Get the Lace Shade Right

-If the lace is lighter than your skin, the perimeter of the wig glows pale against your face.
-That is the single most common reason a lace front looks fake, and the easiest to solve.
+If the lace is lighter than your skin, the perimeter of your wig glows pale against your face.
+This is the single most common "fake-looking lace front" cause, and the cheapest to fix.
+It takes about ninety seconds.

 What works